This table provides an overview of all Concept Searching Technology Platforms and the components for each platform.

 - Relying solely on system generated metadata

-- Relying on the end user to consistently select the correct metadata tags for example a drop down list
+- Relying on the end user to consistently select the correct metadata tags for example from a drop down list

 Compound Term Processing Engine